Daryl Gates: Career

 Gates joined the LAPD on September 16, 1949.
 Among his roles as an officer, he was picked to be the chauffeur for Chief William H. Parker.
 Gates often remarked that he gained many administrative and professional insights from Parker during the hours they spent together each day.

 Gates worked hard to prepare for his promotional exams, scoring first in the sergeant's exam and in every promotional exam thereafter.
 On his promotion to lieutenant, he rejoined Chief Parker as Parker's executive officer.
 He was promoted to captain, responsible for intelligence.
 By the time of the Watts riots in 1965 he was an inspector (overseeing the investigations of, among other crimes, the Manson Family murders and the Hillside Strangler case).
-By the time of the 1975 special investigation into the assassination of Robert F. Kennedy he was Assistant Chief of the Los Angeles Police Department.
-On March 28, 1978, Gates became the 49th Chief of the Los Angeles Police Department.
+By the time of the 1975 special investigation into the assassination of Robert F. Kennedy he was Assistant Chief of the department.
+On March 28, 1978, Gates became the 49th chief of the department.